mlcommons/ck/README.md

-Our idea is to abstract and connect different evolving software and hardware into [portable and non-virtualized (bare-metal) benchmarking "solutions"]( https://cKnowledge.io/solutions ) with [public SOTA scoreboards]( https://cKnowledge.io/results ) to collaboratively benchmark and optimize deep tech systems across diverse hardware, models and data sets in terms of speed, accuracy, energy and other costs.
+Our idea is to abstract and connect different evolving software and hardware into [portable and non-virtualized (bare-metal) benchmarking "solutions"]( https://cKnowledge.io/solutions ) with [public SOTA scoreboards]( https://cKnowledge.io/results ) to collaboratively benchmark and optimize deep tech systems in terms of speed, accuracy, energy and other costs with the help of the community similar to SETI@home.

 We hope that the unified APIs and meta descriptions of such functional CK solutions will make it possible to understand [what is happening]( https://cknowledge.io/solution/demo-obj-detection-coco-tf-cpu-benchmark-linux-portable-workflows/#dependencies )